Fixed Effect Estimation of Large T Panel Data Models: EXTENSIONS

 In contrast to Section \ref{sec:AsBias}, the expressions of the asymptotic bias and variance here do not use the information equality to simplify terms, e.g., $H^{-1} \Omega H^{-1}= H^{-1}$.
 These formulas remain valid in conditional moment models where only a characteristic of the conditional distribution such as the expectation is correctly specified.
 This covers for example the linear model with interactive effects under heteroskedasticity, that is, a version of Example (iv) that only imposes

-The above formulas for asymptotic bias and variance thus contain those in \cite{bai2009panel} and \cite{MoonWeidner2017} as special cases.\footnote{See \cite{Sun2016} for a related derivation.} However, these results rely on an auxiliary consistency proof, which is usually model specific and therefore can be delicate.
+The above formulas for asymptotic bias and variance thus contain those in \citet*{bai2009panel} and \citet*{MoonWeidner2017} as special cases.\footnote{See \citet*{Sun2016} for a related derivation.} However, these results rely on an auxiliary consistency proof, which is usually model specific and therefore can be delicate.
 For example, it is difficult to show consistency in models with interactive effects because the log-likelihood $(\beta,\alpha,\gamma) \mapsto \ENT \ell_{it}(\beta,\alpha_i,\gamma_t)$ is not concave.

 Analytical and jackknife corrections can be formed analogously to Section \ref{subsec:bc}.
-For details we refer to \cite{ArellanoHahn2016} for models with individual effects, \cite{bai2009panel} and \cite{MoonWeidner2017} for linear models with interactive fixed effects, and to \cite{CFW2014} for single-index factor models. \cite{twostep11} developed bias corrections for two-step estimators of selection and other control variable models with unobserved individual effects in both steps.
+For details we refer to \citet*{ArellanoHahn2016} for models with individual effects, \citet*{bai2009panel} and \citet*{MoonWeidner2017} for linear models with interactive fixed effects, and to \citet*{CFW2014} for single-index factor models. \citet*{twostep11} derived bias corrections for two-step estimators of selection and other control variable models with unobserved individual effects in both steps. \citet*{chudik2015common} and \citet*{Westerlund2018} developed bias corrections for the common correlated effects estimator of \citet*{Pesaran2006} for linear factor models.